stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 We will then implement some improvements to reduce the memory footprint of the resultant model and loading times.

-> In the real world we would use a more modern format that included skeletal animation, but the OBJ is relatively simple to implement and is used in the Vulkan tutorial.
+> In the real world we would use a more modern format that supported animation, skeletons, etc. but the OBJ is relatively simple to implement and is used in the Vulkan tutorial.

 ---